on21life/docs.swimm.io/desktop/workflow/smart-text.md

+---
+slug: /workflow/smart-text/
+sidebar_position: 7
+---

 # Swimm Smart Text

-We talked about Swimm's Smart Text feature in the [Documents](Documents#smart-text) overview, but we'll expand on it in a little more detail here.
+We talked about Swimm's Smart Text feature in the [Documents](../documents/#smart-text) overview, but we'll expand on it in a little more detail here.
 Smart Text & Smart Paths can save you hours of having to update your documentation to reflect refactoring with clunky regular expressions.
 Smart Text & Smart Paths are some of Swimm's most powerful features.

 :::note Video Tutorial: Swimm's Smart Text & Smart Paths Feature Walkthrough